nvbn/pytest-docker-pexpect/README.md

 assert proc.expect([TIMEOUT, u'1'])
 ```

-And `run_without_docker` fixtures, that indicates that docker isn't used.
+`run_without_docker` fixtures, that indicates that docker isn't used.

+If you want to disable tests if docker isn't available, use `@pytest.mark.skip_without_docker`.

 ## Usage without docker